hangrybear666/fiscalismia-backend/README.md

 - **Github Actions:** CI/CD Pipeline for automating type checking, eslint analysis, REST API testing, vulnerability scanning, building, publishing and deploying.
 - **Docker:** The final build artifact from compiled src code is a docker image published to a registry and deployed in the cloud.
 - **TypeScript:** Statically typed JS with high strictness level and compile target ESNext.
 Mid-project Migration from plain JavaScript (ECMAScript 2016).
-- **Node.js:** A JavaScript runtime built on Chrome's V8 JavaScript engine, used for server-side development.
 - **Express Server:** A fast, unopinionated, minimalist web framework for Node.js, used to build the backend server.
 - **Supertest:** A testing library for HTTP assertions, employed for REST API testing to ensure the reliability of the server.
 - **JWT Auth:** JSON Web Token authentication is used for securing and verifying the authenticity of API requests.